-The Advisory services offered in this brochure are generally available to a variety of Clients, including individuals, corporations, institutions, pension or profit sharing plans, employee benefit plans, trusts, estates, charitable organizations, other business and government entities, educational institutions, and banks or thrift institutions.
-However, please note that not all types of investors are eligible for a Program or a Portfolio within a Program.
+We offer our Advisory services to a variety of Clients, including individuals, corporations, institutions, pension or profit sharing plans, employee benefit plans, trusts, estates, charitable organizations, other business and government entities, educational institutions, and banks or thrift institutions.
+However, please note that not all types of investors are eligible for each Program or each Portfolio within a Program.

-Stifel may decide at any time to restrict any of its Programs (or Portfolios within a Program) to U.S. residents only.
+We may decide at any time to restrict any of our Programs and/or Portfolios within a Program to U.S. residents only.
 Even where open to foreign citizens and/or residents, we may decide not to accept potential clients that are located in certain countries, in each case in our sole discretion.